 1. Flexible and Transparent Planning

 As project changes tend to pile up quickly concerning time and money, it’s vital that managers plan adequately for the project and change.
-Construction project managers need to keep a pulse on all projects that are going on at once, whether it is the laying out of the foundation or mapping the electrical and plumbing lines.
+Project managers need to keep a pulse on all projects that are going on at once, whether it is the laying out of the foundation or mapping the electrical and plumbing lines.
 This work requires transparency regarding all processes so they can see what is going on, track productivity and make instant changes when a problem appears.

 Having this flexibility to make changes requires letting the entire team understand the project’s scope during every step of the way.
 With the project manager creating a knowledgeable team, everyone will be ready to make the changes quickly when required.